 Projects / Initiatives

-Participants are invited to research and write a short biographical entry of 500–2,000 words for peer review and publication in Volume One of the revitalised PNG Dictionary of Biography, 1975–2025.
+Participants are invited to research and write a short biographical entry of 500–2,000 words for peer review and publication in Volume Two of the revitalised PNG Dictionary of Biography.

-In collaboration with scholars at the University of Papua New Guinea and the Australian National University (including the Oceania Working Party of the Australian Dictionary of Biography), the project will support writers through this process by sponsoring attendance at biography workshops in Port Moresby, provide mentorship and editorial support, and offer writers a modest honorarium upon submission of their biographical entries.
+In collaboration with scholars at the University of Papua New Guinea and the Australian National University (including the Oceania Working Party of the Australian Dictionary of Biography), the project will support writers through this process by sponsoring attendance at a biography workshop in Port Moresby and provide mentorship and editorial support.

-This project is funded in part by the Australian Government through the Pacific Research Program Phase II.
+This project is funded in part by the Australian Government through Australia Awards PNG and led by Theresa Meki (ANU), Keimelo Gima (UPNG), and Nicholas Hoare (ANU).
 The ethical aspects of this research have been approved by the ANU Human Research Ethics Committee (Protocol 2023/1426).

 Who can apply